SantiagoMorenoV/50-Startups-Multiple-Reg/README.md

 ### Descriptive statistics, histograms, and boxplots

 This was not part of the main task for this project, but I have added a file in Python so you can see the descriptive statistics, histograms, and boxplots.

+**Note:** If the Colab notebook is not being displayed, please copy the URL and paste it on [nbviewer](https://nbviewer.org/ "nbviewer") so you can see the code.

+## Usage

+Please note that this code is intended for educational and non-commercial use only.

+## Contributions

+Contributions to this repository are welcome.
+If you find a bug or have suggestions for improvement, please open an issue or submit a pull request.

+## Credits

+This project was created by **Santiago Moreno Velasquez** as part of an **Udemy Guided Project**.